mk-it-admin/Minkasu2FA_SampleApp/ReactNative/SampleReactApp/README.md

 #### 1. Add react-native-webview to your dependencies

-The library [@mk-it-admin/react-native-webview](https://github.com/mk-it-admin/react-native-webview) is customized to support Minkasu2FA SDK by forking the [@react-native-webview/react-native-webview](https://github.com/react-native-webview/react-native-webview) library.
-Please ensure the previously installed `react-native-webview` is removed prior adding the forked library as dependency.
+The library [@mk-it-admin/react-native-webview](https://github.com/mk-it-admin/react-native-webview) is a customized fork of the [@react-native-webview/react-native-webview](https://github.com/react-native-webview/react-native-webview) library, tailored to support the Minkasu2FA SDK.
+Before adding this forked library as a dependency, ensure that any previously installed version of react-native-webview is removed.
+To remove react-native-webview from your dependencies, run the following command:
-If installed, remove react-native-webview to your dependencies by running:
 ```
 $ npm uninstall --save react-native-webview
 ```